VKHS/n-HDP-GNN/README.md

 ## 🙏  Acknowledgements

-This project was supported by the XYZ‑Supercomputing Centre (grant 123‑ABC).
-We thank the PyTorch Geometric team and reviewers for insightful feedback.
+This project was supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP).

-> *Maintainers*: Your Name (University A) · your.email\@domain · [@your‑handle](https://twitter.com/your‑handle)